straut12/rotary-encoder/README.md

 # [STEM Just 4 U Home Page](https://stemjust4u.com/)
 ## This project involves listening for when an incremental rotary encoder knob is turned along with detecting a button press.

 You won't know the absolute position, a potentiometer or absolute encoder is better for that, but you can detect the direction and change in position.
-(A rotary encoder give digital output vs the analog output of a potentiometer )The unique part of a rotary encoder knob is that you have infinite rotation and high precision, you can count each click when the knob is turned.
+(A rotary encoder gives digital output vs the analog output of a potentiometer )The unique part of a rotary encoder knob is that you have infinite rotation and high precision, you can count each click when the knob is turned.
 Possible applications are sending a servo position, motor speed, volume, etc.

 [Link to Project Web Site](https://github.com/stemjust4u/RotaryEncoder)